stoand/kiwi-webpack-plugin/README.md

         	// when building once (not watching) do process.exit(1)
         	// if any tests failed
         	stopBuildOnFail: true,
-        	runner: 'chrome', // use 'node' if you need speed but do not need browser APIs }),
+        	runner: 'chrome', // use 'node' if you need speed and do not need browser APIs }),
     ],
 }